-Following the vote, all three projects will receive funding in each of approximately 400 Tesco regions.
-The amount of funding available for individual local projects will range from £8,000 to £12,000 – keep a look out for the results.
+At the end of the voting period, all three projects will receive funding in each local area.
+The amount of funding available for individual local projects will range from £1,000 to £4,000 – keep a look out for the results in store and online.

-Online Grocery Home Shopping – Customers who opt for a bagged online order will be charged a flat rate of 40p from October 5th for choosing to receive carrier bags with their shopping.
+Online Grocery Home Shopping – Customers who opt for a bagged online order will be charged a flat rate of 40p for choosing to receive single use carrier bags with their shopping.
 We’ve worked this out based on the average number of bags needed to pack an order.
 The charge will appear itemised on the Customer Delivery Receipt as ‘Bag Charge’.
 You can avoid the charge by opting for a bagless order.

-Click+Collect customers - A bag is considered chargeable if it has an opening and isn’t sealed.
+Click+Collect customers – Under the carrier bag charge rules a bag is considered chargeable if it has an opening and isn’t sealed.
 Therefore Click+Collect Groceries will be subject to a charge unless the bagless collection is selected at checkout.
-All F&F and Tesco direct Click+Collect orders will be exempt unless the customer requests a carrier bag at the Click+Collect desk to place the package in.

 - Why should I reuse my own bag?

 Not only will you avoid the charge, you will also have a positive impact on the environment by reducing litter, protecting wildlife and saving resources used to make and distribute bags.